Mini vegetable pot pie is the perfect entrée option for a winter dinner or holiday gathering.

 - 1 medium Russet potato about 6 ounces, chopped in small to medium pieces

-- 1/2 cup green peas Fresh or frozen are fine
+- ½ cup green peas fresh or frozen

-- 15 ounce can chickpeas or Great Northern beans drained (Don't discard bean liquid; reserve it for later use in this recipe)
+- 1 (15-ounce) can chickpeas drained (Don't discard bean liquid; reserve it for later use in this recipe)